COVID-19: This Tiny County Is the Deadliest in America

 Hancock County, Georgia, follows with a death rate of 5.39 per 1,000 people.
 This county sits east of Atlanta, and its average population over the past five years was 8,535.

-Jerauld, Bon Homme, Norton, Crowley and Dickey are in the hard-hit areas of the upper Midwest, based on the lists of confirmed death rates and confirmed case rates.
-The others are in the South.
+Jerauld, Turner, Bon Homme, Norton and Buffalo are in the hard-hit areas of the upper Midwest, based on the lists of confirmed death rates and confirmed case rates.
+Others are in the South.
 Without exception, they are in rural areas.